hut6/dev-resources/hut6-git-workflow.md

 	app/deploy [prod|stage] <version_number>

-### *Post Deployment*
+### _Post Deployment_

 Some changes will need database updates or migrations, vendors updates, caches clearing and new assets dumped.
+These should be included in the project's `app/deploy` script.

 ## Issues and Resolution

-### *Releasing a broken build*
+### _Releasing a broken build_

-* If you release a broke build the first thing you should do is revert back to the previous working build.
+If you release a broke build the first thing you should do is revert back to the previous working build.
 You can do this by using the following.

 `app/deploy [prod|stage] <previous_working_version>`

+If migrations ran as part of your broken deployment, you will have to migrate down manually.
+This is quite hard, and you should probably get help.

-### *Revert a broken build*
+### _Revert a broken build_
-* If issues come up during the merge, you can find a resource on reverting the changes [here](http://git-scm.com/blog/2010/03/02/undoing-merges.html).
+If issues come up during the merge, you can find a resource on reverting the changes [here](http://git-scm.com/blog/2010/03/02/undoing-merges.html).

+Reverting commits in version control is somewhat confusing, and usually fixing the problem and re-deploying will be best option.